About

 Our Donors

-In addition to a sizable anonymous donation to help us get our educational community started, Wilderland is a proud recipient of the VELA Education Micro Grant.
+In addition to a sizable anonymous donation to help us get our educational community started, Wilderland is a proud recipient of the VELA Education Micro Grant and Horizon Grant.

 Anonymous Donor